riganti/dotvvm-docs/Pages/concepts/client-side-development/dotvvm-javascript-events.md

 Also, the `error` event is raised in case of any error.

+The `dotvvm.validation.events.validationErrorsChanged` event will be triggered, if the postback resulted in any validation errors.

 ## Static command events

 The sequence of events triggered for [static commands](~/pages/concepts/respond-to-user-actions/static-commands) starts like this: